Vietnam.vn - Nền tảng quảng bá Việt Nam

 The spiral converter needs to be submerged in water, but the power generation takes place on the water's surface.
 (Photo: Interesting Engineering)

-Cape Horn Engineering’s CFD analysis will help the company determine structural loads and optimise the shape of the machine for maximum efficiency.
+Cape Horn Engineering’s CFD analysis will help the company determine structural loads and optimize the shape of the machine for maximum efficiency.
 Spiralis has an ambitious target of supplying 11% of the UK’s annual energy needs with electricity generated from the sea.
-“Our technology can provide a renewable energy source that is not harmful to marine life and is within the framework of a circular economy ,” said Spiralis Energy CEO Guy Levene.
+“Our technology can provide a renewable energy source that is harmless to marine life and within the framework of the circular economy ,” said Spiralis Energy CEO Guy Levene.

 Spiralis partnered with Cape Horn Engineering over a year ago to better understand the technology and its future capabilities.
-In Poole Harbour, UK, Spiralis installed a test rig with a nearly 6-meter-long spiral energy converter, a quarter of the size of the energy converter Spiralis plans to deploy in the future.
+In the port of Poole, UK, Spiralis installed a test rig with a nearly 6-meter-long spiral energy converter, a quarter of the size of the energy converter Spiralis plans to deploy in the future.

 Using fluid dynamics, Cape Horn Engineering predicted a peak power output of 2.59 kW.
 Actual measurements from the rig showed a peak power output of 2.50 kW at 21 rpm.
 Considering rig friction, these two data points are within 1.5% of each other.

 The spiral converter needs to be submerged in water, but the power generation takes place on the surface, in drier conditions.
-The spiral design is 3D printed but completely modular, so even if a part of the converter breaks, it can be printed and repaired using local facilities rather than relying on a company to supply spare parts.
+The spiral design is 3D printed but completely modular, so even if a part of the converter breaks, it can be printed and repaired using the nearest on-site facilities, rather than relying on a company to supply spare parts.
 A new wave of clean energy infrastructure is certainly on the way.

 Comment (0)